blockchain-lab-um/masca/packages/docs/docs/faqs.md

 NFTs and Verifiable Credentials share some similarities, like that they are both ways of digitally proving ownership that can be cryptographically verified, however they differ in their functionality.

-NFTs are primarly used to establish ownership and uniqueness of digital assets.
+NFTs are primarily used to establish ownership and uniqueness of digital assets.
 They are associated with public wallet addresses.
 Everybody is able to see every NFT a has owned or owns.
 This is beneficial in some cases (e.g. collections), but has obvious downsides for privacy.
 NFTs could theoretically be used in an identity context, but their lack of privacy makes them far from an ideal solution.

-Verifiable Credentials (VCs) are primarily used to enable individuals and organizations to prove claims about themselves or their activites in a way that is secure, privacy-preserving and easily verifiable.
+Verifiable Credentials (VCs) are primarily used to enable individuals and organizations to prove claims about themselves or their activities in a way that is secure, privacy-preserving and easily verifiable.
 They are associated with Decentralized Identifiers (DIDs).
 VCs are not public and are instead selectively shared with verifying parties as needed.
-VCs can also support selective disclosure, allowing users to reveal only certain parts of a credentail rather than disclosing it entirely.
+VCs can also support selective disclosure, allowing users to reveal only certain parts of a credential rather than disclosing it entirely.
 This is important for privacy and is a feature not supported by NFTs.

 ### Why do I need to use Masca for Decentralized Identity?